Tekken 3D: Prime Edition: Reception

-Tekken 3D: Prime Edition has received mixed reviews.
+Tekken 3D: Prime Edition received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 IGN has greatly praised the game's visuals and good framerate, but it lamented its lack of game modes and low replay value.
 GameSpot stated that while it looked and played very well, the game seemed incomplete.
-Tech-Gaming found the game's engine to be up to the task, but bemoaned the laggy online multiplayer.
 GamesRadar gave the game 5/10, praising its high character roster and graphics, but criticising its lack of single player modes.
-Tekken 3D: Prime Edition currently has a Metacritic score of 64 out of 100.